 Please enter your name, email and zip code below to sign up!

-The operation is an organized one.
-On one side of the warehouse, a stream of donations is constantly coming in and being sorted.
-On the other side, Camp Fire survivors are coming in to pick up non-perishable food items, fresh food such as milk, eggs, cheese, and meat, as well as blankets, pillows, diapers, formula, new clothes and more.
-People are coming all day, every day.
+The operation was an organized one.
+On one side of the warehouse, a stream of donations was constantly coming in and being sorted.
+On the other side, Camp Fire survivors were coming in to pick up non-perishable food items, fresh food such as milk, eggs, cheese, and meat, as well as blankets, pillows, diapers, formula, new clothes and more.
+People were coming all day, every day.
 At times, during the early days of the fire, there was a line as long as 30.
-While mostly families, we're seeing people of all ages.
+While mostly families, we were seeing people of all ages.

-Once checked in, each person or family is given a shopping cart and goes around the warehouse with a volunteer, filling up their carts with whatever specific items they need.
-When available, they are also able to receive gift cards to local retailers.
+Once checked in, each person or family was given a shopping cart and goes around the warehouse with a volunteer, filling up their carts with whatever specific items they need.
+When available, they were also able to receive gift cards to local retailers.

-Many volunteer groups are coming throughout the day.
-Raley’s has provided two freezer trucks to store the fresh food, and they've also donated food.
-Denny's has come to provide on-site breakfast.
+Many volunteer groups participated.
+Raley’s provided two freezer trucks to store the fresh food, and they also donated food.
+Denny's came to provide on-site breakfast.

-The overall mood at the distribution center seems to be calm and full of gratitude.
-Even after the horrible experience of the fire, the distress and shock seems to subside while survivors are there.
-Staff and volunteers, too, are in good spirits, as they work to keep things running smoothly.
-Salvation Army Officers are even able to provide emotional and spiritual support to those who are open to it.
+The overall mood at the distribution center was calm and full of gratitude.
+Even after the horrible experience of the fire, the distress and shock seemed to subside while survivors were there.
+Staff and volunteers, too, were in good spirits, as they worked to keep things running smoothly.
+Salvation Army Officers were even able to provide emotional and spiritual support to those who were open to it.
 See video below.